BernardodoJAVAKKj/ExpenserT/README.md

 - 🔄 Update an existing expense
 - ❌ Delete an expense
 - 📄 List all expenses
-- 📤 Export expenses to CSV
+- 📤 Export expenses to CSV (Template)
 - 🚪 Exit safely

 ---